August 25, 2025 (3mo ago) — last updated November 12, 2025 (14d ago)

 4. Hold the empty breath for four counts.

 Repeat for a few minutes.
-This rhythm helps regulate your autonomic nervous system, signaling to your brain that the immediate danger has passed.
-For more in-the-moment strategies, see tips for calming anxiety fast.
+This rhythm helps regulate your autonomic nervous system and signals to your brain that the immediate danger has passed.
+For more in-the-moment strategies, see /resources/breathing-exercises.

 Reframe Your Negative Stories

 Fears are often fueled by catastrophic stories we tell ourselves.
-Cognitive reframing is the practice of stopping, questioning, and rewriting those narratives.
+Cognitive reframing means stopping, questioning, and rewriting those narratives.

-This intentional questioning replaces irrational panic with a more balanced assessment of the situation.
-For more on changing internal stories, read how to overcome limiting beliefs.
+This questioning replaces irrational panic with a more balanced view of the situation.

-Research on fear-based messaging shows that moderate fear can motivate change—only when paired with clear, actionable solutions.
+Research shows that fear-based messages motivate change only when paired with clear, actionable solutions.
 That’s why it’s vital to both manage the feeling and have a plan you trust.

 Building a Resilient and Courageous Mindset

-Dealing with one fear is a big accomplishment, but the real game-changer is building a courageous mindset that helps you face whatever life throws at you.
+Dealing with one fear is a big accomplishment, but the real change comes from building a courageous mindset that helps you face whatever life throws at you.
 This isn’t about becoming fearless.
 It’s about developing resilience so fear no longer controls your decisions.

 Start by changing how you talk to yourself when you stumble.